t1cgAcademy/Web-Dev-101-Week-3-Assignment/README.md

 cursor should reappear.
 This is also a great opportunity to practice CSS, in addition to the HTML and Javascript that you will need!

+## New Tasks

+1. Check if input is a number and alert user if it is not
+2. Add a show answer button
+3. Word Guessing Game (this is a big task, but give it a try!)

 Assignment Set up instructions (Just in case you forgot)...

 ## Set Up Instructions (Just in case)